Bob Lilly: Professional career

-Lilly was named an All-Pro seven times, and was selected to play in 11 Pro Bowl games.
-He was also drafted in the second round (14th overall) in the 1961 AFL Draft by the Dallas Texans (now Kansas City Chiefs).
+Lilly was named an All-Pro nine times, and was selected to play in 11 Pro Bowl games.
+He was also drafted in the second round (14th overall) in the 1961 AFL draft by the Dallas Texans (now Kansas City Chiefs).
 His greatest assets were his pass-rushing skills and his ability to slice plays open with his agility and instincts.
-He had a distinct stance, the so-called four-point stance, placing both hands on the field instead of the more usual one, generating greater force when rushing straight ahead.
+Lilly had a distinct stance, the so-called four-point stance, placing both hands on the field instead of the more usual one, generating greater force when rushing straight ahead.
 Lilly's agility and quickness helped him score four defensive touchdowns in his career.
-His first was returning an interception 17 yards in 1964 while the other three came on fumble recoveries.
+His first was returning an interception 56 yards in 1964, while the other three came on fumble recoveries.

-What separated Lilly from other defensive tackles was his combination of agility, conditioning and strength (although he didn't start lifting weights until his sixth season in the NFL), that allowed him to make tackles from sideline to sideline.
-NFL Films did an eight-minute feature on Lilly and called him the "unblockable, unstoppable, force of The Doomsday Defense".
+What separated Lilly from other defensive tackles was his combination of agility, conditioning, and strength (although he did not start lifting weights until his sixth season in the NFL), that allowed him to make tackles from sideline to sideline.
+NFL Films did an eight-minute feature on Lilly and called him the "unblockable, unstoppable, force of the Doomsday Defense".
 He was regularly double- and triple-teamed for the majority of his career due to his impact in the games.
 Although the head slap was legal when he played, he never liked to use it to gain an advantage over opponents.
 Lilly played in 196 consecutive regular-season games.
-The only NFL game he missed in his career was the 1973 NFC Championship Game loss (10-27) on December 30 against the Minnesota Vikings due to a leg injury.
-Lilly injured his hamstring in the Cowboys victory (22-10) against the Denver Broncos on December 2.
-In the first play of the 1973 NFC Divisional playoff game three weeks later on December 23 versus the Los Angeles Rams (Cowboys 27-Rams 16), he re-injured his same hamstring.
+The only NFL game he missed in his career was the 1973 NFC Championship Game loss (10–27) on December 30 against the Minnesota Vikings due to a leg injury.
+Lilly injured his hamstring in the Cowboys' victory (22–10) against the Denver Broncos on December 2.
+In the first play of the 1973 NFC Divisional playoff game three weeks later, on December 23 versus the Los Angeles Rams (Cowboys 27-Rams 16), he reinjured the same hamstring.